forj-oss/forjj/README.md

 - **Partially completed** - the infra repository, `myforj-infra`, with the infra code to create/maintain it, pushed to github.
   - **DONE** github: forjj driver to help forjj to interact with github service
-  - **CLOSED to DONE** jenkins: forjj driver to help forjj to create a jenkins instance as code and apply it with maintain.
+  - **DONE** jenkins: forjj driver to help forjj to create a jenkins instance as code and apply it with maintain.
 - **NOT STARTED** - a `demo` repository, pushed to github.
 - **IN PROGRESS** - a new jenkins instance in your workstation.
 - **IN PROGRESS** - integration between github and jenkins (7 jobs)